Bracovirus: Taxonomy

+The genus Bracovirus contained the 32 species in ICTV versions 1999a-2020 The genus Bracoviriform contains the following 31 species starting ICTV version 2021 The species Ichnoviriform rostralis, previously known as Tranosema rostrale bracovirus was moved to Ichnoviriform (Ichnovirus) from Bracoviriform (Bracovirus) in 2021.

 Structure

 Viruses in Bracovirus are enveloped, with prolate ellipsoid and cylindrical geometries.
 Genomes are circular and segmented, around 2.0-31kb in length.
 The genome of the virus is enveloped with 35 double stranded DNA (dsDNA) all of which are circular.

 Life cycle

 Viral replication is nuclear.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by nuclear pore export.
 Transmission routes are parental.